GeoMOER/moer-base-python/docs/units/_unit04/unit04-08_home_exercises.md

 # Conditional Statements and Error Handling in Python

-Please save your solutions for Exercises 1 to 6  in a single Python script named `unit04__ex(1-6)code.py`.
+Please complete Exercises write your solutions in a single Python script named `unit04_assigment.py`.
-For Bonus Exercise 8, use a separate Python script named `unit04__ex7code.py`.

-Save all scripts in the same `unit04` folder, compress the folder into a `.zip` file, and upload it to ILIAS.
+Save all scripts in the same `unit04_assigment` folder, compress the folder into a `.zip` file, and upload it to ILIAS.

 For more information, please visit the following link:
 https://geomoer.github.io/moer-base-python/unit00/unit00-04_submission_guidelines.html

 Make sure your code is clearly structured and includes comments where helpful.

 ##  Exercise 1 – Theory Test (Multiple Choice)

 **Which of the following statements are correct?**